huandney/Anki-Insert-Randomized-Lists/README.md

 ### Randomization Script

-- **AnkiWeb, AnkiDroid, and AnkiMobile (latest versions):** The randomization script works correctly on these platforms.
+- **AnkiWeb, AnkiDroid, AnkiMobile:** The randomization script works correctly on these platforms.
 - **Anki Desktop (2.1.50+):** The script works natively due to the implementation of `sessionStorage`.
 - **Anki Desktop (2.1.49 and earlier):** Requires the [Cookie Monster](https://ankiweb.net/shared/info/1501583548) add-on for the randomization script to function properly.

 ### Add-on

-- **Compatibility:** The add-on works on all Anki versions from 2.1.15 to 2.1.65+, with custom styles supported from 2.1.50+.
+- **Compatibility:** The add-on Works froms 2.1.15+, with custom styles supported from 2.1.50+.
 For Anki 2.1.49 and below, custom styles can be applied using [Anki CSS Injector](https://ankiweb.net/shared/info/181103283).

 ## Troubleshooting